AdobeDocs/marketo.nl-NL/help/marketo/product-docs/email-marketing/email-programs/email-program-data/view-the-email-program-dashboard.md

 ![](assets/image2014-9-12-14-3a2-3a25.png)

-## Weergave van e-mailprogramma {#email-program-view}
+## E-mailprogrammaweergave {#email-program-view}

-Als u geen A/B-test *of* hebt toegevoegd als de test voorbij is, moet het volgende worden weergegeven:
+Als u geen A/B-test hebt toegevoegd *of* als de test voorbij is, moet het volgende worden getoond:

 ![](assets/image2014-9-12-14-3a3-3a3.png)